Anglo-Dutch wars: Second war: 1665–1667

 After the English Restoration in 1660, newly-crowned King Charles II tried through diplomatic means to make his nephew, Prince William III of Orange, stadtholder of the Dutch Republic.
-At the same time, Charles promoted a series of mercantilist policies aimed at encountering Dutch mercantile dominance, which again led to a renewed deterioration in Anglo-Dutch relations.
+At the same time, Charles promoted a series of mercantilist policies aimed at countering Dutch mercantile dominance, which again led to a renewed deterioration in Anglo-Dutch relations.
 This subsequently led to a surge of anti-Dutch sentiment in England, the country being, as Samuel Pepys put it, "mad for war".
-English merchants and chartered overseas mercantile trade companies—such as the East India Company, the Royal Adventurers Trading into Africa, and the Levant Company—calculated that global economic primacy could now be wrestled away from the Dutch.
+English merchants and chartered overseas mercantile trade companies – such as the East India Company, the Royal Adventurers Trading into Africa, and the Levant Company – calculated that global economic primacy could now be wrestled away from the Dutch.
 They reckoned that a combination of naval battles and irregular privateering missions would cripple the Dutch Republic and force the States General to agree to a more favourable peace.
 The plan was for English ships to be replenished, and sailors paid, with looted booty seized from captured Dutch merchant vessels returning from overseas.

 In 1665 many Dutch merchantman ships were captured, and Dutch trade and industry were hurt.
 The English achieved several victories over the Dutch, such as taking the Dutch colony of New Netherland and seaport town of New Amsterdam (of later renamed present day New York) by an English fleet of King Charles' younger brother, the future King James II; but there were also several Dutch victories, such as the capture of the renewed Royal Navy flagship Prince Royal during the Four Days Battle at sea of 11 to 14 June 1666 – the subject of a famous painting by Willem van de Velde (1633–1707).
-Dutch maritime trade recovered from 1666, while the English war effort and economy suffered a downturn when London was ravaged by disease in the Great Plague during 1665–1666, and much of the capital of the City of London along the River Thames was burnt to the ground by the massive devastating infamous Great Fire of London of September 1666, (which was generally interpreted across the English Channel in the Dutch Republic as divine retribution for the earlier Holmes's Bonfire raid in August 1666).
+Dutch maritime trade recovered from 1666, while the English war effort and economy suffered a downturn when London was ravaged by disease in the Great Plague during 1665–1666, and much of the capital of the City of London along the River Thames was burnt to the ground by the massive devastating infamous Great Fire of London of September 1666 (which was generally interpreted across the English Channel in the Dutch Republic as divine retribution for the earlier Holmes's Bonfire raid in August 1666).